HemantPawar/hasjob-extension/README.md

 Unofficial job search extension for [Hasjob](http://hasjob.co).
 Allows the user to quickly check if any job is listed on [Hasjob](http://hasjob.co) for the current website.

 ## Getting started
 You'll find source files in `script.babel` directory.
-Boilerplate code is genereate using Yeoman generator-chrome-extension.
+Yeoman generator-chrome-extension was used for generating boilerplate code.

 ### Install dependencies
 Nvigate to root folder in your terminal to install project dependencies.